MrBogdan007/MrBogdan007/README.md

 • Code maintenance, problem solving, server/environment maintenance,computer networking<br>
 •  Oracle PL/SQL , Jenkins.<br>

-## I am confident in my abilities and eager to prove myself as a valuable addition to your development team!:muscle::muscle::muscle:

 ### My credo - Love the daily grind and strive on difficulties.